costashatz/GeometricTools/README.md

 * Optional CMake options:
 	1. BUILD_TEST (ON/OFF) - Determine to either build tests or not.
 Defaults to OFF.
 	2. BUILD_EXAMPLES (ON/OFF) - Specify whether you want to build tests or not.
 Defaults to OFF.
+	3. RUN_TEST (ON/OFF) - Specify whether you want to automatically execute all tests upon build.
+Defaults to OFF.

 ####How to use: